tensorpack/tensorpack/.github/ISSUE_TEMPLATE/using-understanding-tensorpack.md

 ---

-+ If you did something with tensorpack and it failed, please use the "Unexpected Problems / Bugs" category.
++ If you did something with tensorpack and it failed, PLEASE STOP HERE and use the "Unexpected Problems / Bugs" category.

 + Your question is probably answered in [tutorials](http://tensorpack.readthedocs.io/tutorial/index.html#user-tutorials).
 Read it first.